top of page

 It is the most polite, strict version.
 You can use it when you make a speech for the public, talk on the news, or make a presentation.
 You can also use it when you really want to be polite in daily conversation!
 In Korean, it is called 격식체 [gyeok-sik-chae].

 It is a very friendly, not polite ending.
 You use it when you talk to your friends or someone younger than you.
+It is also called talk down or low form of speech.
 In Korean, it is called 반말 [ban-mal].

-☆ The most easy to learn and commonly used in daily life is the second one, the informal ending.
+⚐ The most easy to learn and commonly used in daily life is the second one, the informal ending.
 So you will start to learn Korean with it.
-I put other versions too during lessons if it is important or good to know, but you will mainly see the informal endings.
+I put other versions too during lessons if it is important or good to know.
+However, you will mainly see the informal endings.
 You will learn details about formal or low forms of speech after you learn about the informal endings.

 4. Wrap-up: Things to know before you start learning Korean!